 - Closely monitor their chest to see if it is rising and falling consistently - Place your ear next to their mouth or nose and listen carefully for sounds of breathing.
-You may also be able to feel their breath on the side of your face - If listening for breathing, always position your gaze to their chest as this is the easiest way to check for breathing, especially if you are in an emergency and there is lots of commotion.
+You may also be able to feel their breath on the side of your face

+If listening for breathing, always position your gaze to their chest as this is the easiest way to check for breathing, especially if you are in an emergency and there is lots of commotion.

 If the casualty is non-responsive and does not appear to be breathing properly if at all, then it is highly likely they need CPR.
-The last check that can be carried out before the need for CPR is confirmed is on their pulse.